 - You may be required to maintain professional liability protection as a condition of licensure or employment.
 You should contact your medical regulatory authority (College or licensing body) or regional health authority to ascertain whether or not you need to maintain professional liability protection in your circumstances.

-- You do any medical work, including reviewing laboratory results or prescribe any medication.
+- You do any medical work, including reviewing laboratory results or prescribing medication.

 - If you are in a specialty type of work code, contact the CMPA.

-- You continue to use your provincial billing number for such things as laboratory work or other procedures.
+- You continue to use your provincial billing number for laboratory work or other procedures.

 - Each owner or part-owner of the clinic is required to be a CMPA member in order for the entity (clinic or corporation) to be eligible for CMPA protection.
 This protection generally also extends to eligible staff employed at the clinic provided they do not see patients independently.
 For further details, see Assistance to clinics and facilities.